whatnotery/whatnotery.github.io/index.md

 published: true
 ---

-After coding on and off since I was a teenanger I spent the better part of a decade doing I.T. support at an enterprise level.
-During that time I encountered so many problems that could've been resolved with better code.
-Being in the situation of helping people navigate through bad user experiences and using lack luster internal tools to do so left a bad taste in my mouth and made me want to solve those problems.

-In 2021, I started coding seriously with the intention of being able to create tools and experiences that are useful and meaningful for their users.
-I started at Bitwerx in 2022 as a Support Engineer role and in 2023 was promoted to a Software Engineering role.
+As a driven problem-solver and creative, I gravitated towards computers and programming beginning in my teenage years — I remember the joy I felt opening my first local HTML file of a simple `<h1>` and `<p>` tag and later writing small extensions for open-source software to automate repetitive tasks.
+I continued developing my trouble-shooting abilities, analytical thinking, and mindfulness of the user experience over my nearly decade of experience in IT support at an enterprise level.
+Much of my experience in IT inspired me to focus on creating better software experiences for end-users that aren’t bug-laden, clunky, and unintuitive.

+Following my career in IT, I pivoted to software engineering where I developed my skills in Ruby and JavaScript leading me to take on a position as a support engineer at a veterinary technology company.
+In less than a year, I started development work at the company and was later promoted to a software development role.
+As I’ve worked in this role, I’ve refined my skills in Ruby on Rails, testing with RSpec and Capybara, frontend development with Svelte, and even a little bit of C#.

+When I’m not programming, I find joy in being outside (walking, hiking, or cycling), listening to my [record collection](https://www.discogs.com/user/whatnotery), drinking natural wines, spending time with my partner, and serving on the board of directors of my [local bike co-op.](https://www.thebrokespoke.org/)